 Pampelonne‘s brightly colored sparkling wine cans caught my eye and I learned the brand is inspired by the St. Tropez beach of the same name.
 Made from fine French wine that’s crisp not sweet, you can treat yourself to refreshing flavors like Rosé Lime, Blood Orange Spritz, Black Cherry Bicicletta, and more.

 Bev is a wine made by women and they just launched their bubbly and crisp rosé made from California grapes.
-On the palate, you’ll find notes of strawberry, raspberry and white peach.
+On the palate, you’ll find notes of strawberry, raspberry and white peach making this one of the fruitiest wines in a can out there.
 The wine has a crisp acidity but it’s not sweet (who likes sweet rosés anyway), so what have you got to lose?
 Bev’s mission resonated with me: “Cheers to a world where people have more fun because they are kind, confident, and happy.”
 YES!

 Wine glass pick

-If you’d rather drink your wine in a glass, check out the unique Wave Design Tumblers from Dragon Glassware.
+If you’d rather drink your wine in a glass or wines in a can aren’t your thing, check out the unique Wave Design Tumblers from Dragon Glassware.
 These stemless wine tumblers are a casual take on traditional stemware and the innovative wave naturally aerates wine and serves as a decanter.
 So pour your wine from one of the canned varieties above or uncork a bottle.
 The tumblers are easy to hold and make a great gift.

 PIN my wines in a can post: